DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 ## Advertising, Ads Everywhere

-<span style="color:#f8f8f2;">Do you want to opt-out of personalized advertising?
-The following URLs show you which  companies might gather or even already own some of your data and how to opt-out from personalized advertising:</span>
+Do you want to opt-out of personalized advertising?
+The following URLs show you which  companies might gather or even already own some of your data and how to opt-out from personalized advertising:

 * [Network Advertising Initiative](https://optout.networkadvertising.org/) – USA
 * [Your Online Choices](https://www.youronlinechoices.com/)